ibpinto3098/Personal-Projects/README.md

  I have a Bachelors Degree in Industrial Engineering and a Masters Degree in Supply Chain thus the reason why I want to focus in these areas.
 My goal for this repository is to display my growing skills and my thought process throughout these various areas and projects</p></div>
 <h2>List of Projects:</h2>
 <ol>
-  <li><h4>Superstore Sales Analysis:</h4><p>In this project, you will be able to see how I explored the dataset to find trends, and consumer behavior.
+  <li><h4>Supermarket Online Sales Analysis:</h4><p>In this project, you will be able to see how I explored the dataset to find trends, and consumer behavior.
 I have also dug deeper to find possible issues and problems that the supermarket is experiencing that may need further attention. </p>
 </li>
 </o>